mrrfv/open-android-backup/README.md

 - Apps (.apk files of installed apps)
 - Internal storage (pictures, downloads, videos, Signal backups if enabled, etc)
 - Contacts (exported in vCard format)
+- SMS Messages (exported in CSV format; currently cannot be restored to a new device, viewable by opening the backup archive)

 These 3 things are the majority of what most people would want to keep safe, but everybody has different expectations and requirements, so suggestions are welcome.